epic89/test_lab/README.md

-# Postgresql,Nginx with Docker
+# ADMINER is used for managing the database

-## Adminer is used for managing the database
+## Postgresql,Nginx with Docker

 ### Setup
 `docker-compose up -d`